Best drive Defensive & Advance Driving School

 What Counts as a Developing Hazard?

-A developing hazard is something that may cause you to slow down or change direction.
+A developing hazard is a hazard that could require you to slow down or change direction.

 For example: